Email targeting is the difference-maker in email marketing. It’s also the catalyst behind many successful email campaigns.

 Let’s say you sent an email prompting your latest product launch.

 This is just one example.
-You may also create segments of inactive subscribers or new optins.
+You may also create segments of inactive subscribers or new options.

 This whole process is made easy through the power of email automation.
-List segmentation and email automation are the two most important ingredients for super targeted emailing.
+List segmentation and email automation is the recipe for super target emailing.

-Of course, you’ll need a free email service provider or a powerful email autoresponder that facilitates this process.
-It all depends on your needs.
+Of course, you’ll need a powerful email autoresponder that facilitates this process.

 Benefits of Targeted Email Marketing